ayal/cepter-docs/README.md

 # Known issues:
-- when intercepting requests made to a different domain and changing their response, you might need to include a CORS headers (allow-origin, allow-headers) in your response to make the intercepted response work:
+- when intercepting requests made to a different domain and changing their response, you might need to include a CORS headers (allow-origin / allow-headers etc...) in your response to make the intercepted response work:
 ```json
 {
   "responseHeaders": [